ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/network-stack/disk-cache/very-simple-backend/index.md

 The index is flushed on shutdown, and periodically while running to guard against system crashes.
-On recovery from a system crash, the browser will have a stale index, and thus will need to periodically iterate over the cache directory to find entries in the directory not mentioned in the idex.
+On recovery from a system crash, the browser will have a stale index, and thus will need to periodically iterate over the cache directory to find entries in the directory not mentioned in the index.

 ### Operation without Index